flugg/laravel-responder/readme.md

 }
 ```

 In the example above, we assume we have a many to many relationship between a `User` and `Role`.
-Note how the new method takes in an instance of `Illuminate\Database\Eloquent\Relations\Pivot`.
-This is what a many to many relation returns, and it extends `Illuminate\Database\Eloquent\Model`.
+Note how the new method takes in an instance of `Illuminate\Database\Eloquent\Relations\Pivot`, which is what a many to many relation returns.
+If it's a polymorphic many to many relationship, you may instead inject an instance of `Illuminate\Database\Eloquent\Relations\MorphPivot`.

 Continuing on the example and using the response below, it will automatically look for a `transformPivot()` method in your `UserTransformer`: